To get started with the 23andMe Personal Genome Service®, navigate to our online store and order a saliva collection kit.

 What type of sample can 23andMe analyse?

 The 23andMe Personal Genome Service can only be performed using a saliva sample collected using the saliva collection kit that we provide to you.
-The saliva sample required for analysis is ~2 mL.
+The saliva sample required for analysis is ~2 mL or around ½ teaspoon.

 Saliva samples offer a convenient and non-invasive method for DNA sample collection as compared to hair and blood samples.
 Cheek swab samples of DNA (as you may have seen on television programs or in movies) do not consistently give sufficient DNA yields for the testing that we conduct.